Coral720/odin-recipes/README.md

 Hi this is my first HTML project with the Odin Project! :D

 The plan is to create a very basic rough draft of a recipe website.
-There is going to be a main page that has three links to seperate pages displaying links.
+There is going to be a main page that has three links to seperate pages displaying recipes.